 Gin Bar New York, NY

 It has so saturated our culture that we cannot even disassociate bathtubs from it.
 Luckily, thanks to several varying health code requirements this isn’t the go to method for distilling anymore, but it’s good to know how in a pinch.
 Gin so embodies where it comes from given it’s botanical make up, that it can be as English as the Queen, as American as apple pie or Scottish as the hills.
-Gin always has a story.
+Gin and GINventions always have a story.
 Maybe that’s why so many writers enjoy it so thoroughly.

 The new world and old world walk side by side with gin.
 So many bars now offer their GINventions along with the tried and true staples.
 When I’m in New York, my tried and true location for all things gin is THE WINSLOW.
 It’s an American bar fashioned after a traditional British public house.
 They do botanical pairings with all of their gins of which they boast over forty different brands and styles.
 I can order one of their many seasonal creations or a martini (stirred, James, for the last time) and imagine myself sitting between Dorothy Parker and William Faulkner while they argue over who could out drink whom.
 My money is on Dorothy.